0xPolygon/polygon-edge-docs/docs/how-tos/howto-backup-restore.md

 ### Step 1: Stop the running client

-Since the Polygon SDK uses **LevelDB** for data storage, it is currently not possible to set up a `cron` job or use `rsync` in order to do automatic backups of the data directory while the client is running, as **LevelDB** doesn't allow for concurrent access to its database files.
+Since the Polygon-SDK uses **LevelDB** for data storage, the Polygon-SDK node needs to be stopped for the duration of the backup, as **LevelDB** doesn't allow for concurrent access to its database files.

 Additionally, the Polygon SDK also does data flushing on close.

-The first step involves stopping the running client (CTRL-C to gracefully shut it down), so it can trigger 2 events:
+The first step involves stopping the running client (either through a service manager or some other mechanism that sends a SIGINT signal to the process), so it can trigger 2 events while gracefully shutting down:
 * Running data flush to disk
 * Release of the DB files lock by LevelDB